petardimicc/Kopier/README.md

 # Kopier v0.0.0.3-ALPHA

-Small tool that uses robocopy for now to utilize copy of folder from one location to another.
+Kopier is a lightweight utility designed to facilitate the seamless copying of folders from one location to another using the robust functionality of robocopy.

-## To-Do
+## To-Do List

-1. Support for more commands (cp, adcpmv, rsync, dd, more)
+1. Enhance command support (including cp, adcpmv, rsync, dd, and more)
-2. Support for SSH/SFTP
+2. Implement SSH/SFTP support
-3. Modern UI
-4. Multithreading
+3. Design a modern user interface for improved user experience
+4. Introduce multithreading capabilities to enhance performance
-5. Support windows portable .exe (this is main focus now)
+5. Develop a Windows portable .exe version, prioritizing this as the main focus for now.

-This code will probably be bad, since I'm still learning python, don't hate, suggest.
+Please note that this code is a work in progress, as I am still in the process of learning Python.
+Suggestions for improvement are welcomed.

+Happy coding,
-Happy hunting, Petar Dimic
+Petar Dimic